-Oktoberfest — a time for sausages, tubas, and hairy guys in leather shorts.
+Oktoberfest starts in the third week of September.
+It is a time for beer, sausages, tubas, and hairy guys in leather shorts.

-Though popularly seen as a German festival, it’s really a Bavarian festival, as evidenced by the traditional colours of Bavaria, blue and white, everywhere at the festival.
+Though popularly seen as a German festival, it’s really a Bavarian festival, as evidenced by the traditional blue and white colours of Bavaria which are everywhere at the festival.
 The centre of celebrations is in Munich, Bavaria, Germany.

-During the festival over six million people visit the Munich (as of 2016.)
-Not everyone in Munich goes to it; some locals naturally just don’t like all the crowds.
+During the festival over six million people visit the festival in Munich (as of 2016.)
+Though not everyone in Munich goes to it; some locals naturally just don’t like all the crowds.

 Festivities end each night at 11:30 pm, though now a few small tents are open till 1 in the morning for a younger crowd.